 Proprietor and Winegrower

-Born in Nova Scotia, Laird grew up in Palo Alto, CA. After attending UCSB, he spent 10 years publishing magazines, including Dr. Dobb's Journal, the longest continuously published small computer magazine.
-In the 1990s he brought investment newsletters to the Web with a startup called INVESTools.
-After selling that business, he moved the family to Paso Robles to start a new life on the ranch.
-He began by preparing the vineyard for planting in 2001 and has never really slowed down.
-Laird can often be found in the vineyard, fixing broken troughs or fences, or on horseback gathering cattle--when he's not hunched over his computer working on the commerce end of farming.
-In 2010 he became partner of J&R Meats in Paso Robles.
+After 20 years in technical and financial publishing in Palo Alto, where he grew up, Laird moved the family to Paso Robles in 2001 to start a new life on the ranch.
+He developed the estate vineyard in 2002 and has never really slowed down.
+Laird likes to work outdoors, when he's not over his computer being a digital rancher.
+He is a founder and partner J&R Meats in Paso Robles.
 In his spare time, he enjoys hunting, riding, reading, or just rambling on the ranch with a dog and a pair of binoculars.

 Lisa grew up in Los Gatos, studied journalism and music in college, and always dreamed of living on a ranch.
 She left her publishing job to be a full-time mom in 1990.
-Since then it's been a whirlwind of kid and family duties, working for their schools and a few favorite charities.
-After moving to Paso Robles her commute grew longer, but it's a much prettier drive.
-On the ranch she's in charge of our boxed meat program, and helps out with the vineyard and livestock, plans and organizes all events, and takes care of the books, house, garden and pets.
-She loves to hike, cook, garden and read, and dreams of one day having more time to write.
+Since the kids left the nest a fews years back, she has been fully engaged in the ranch business.
+She's in charge of our boxed meat program, and helps out with everything: vineyard, livestock, events, bookkeeping, and all the rest.
+She’s a dedicated walker, cook, gardener and reader.
+She dreams of one day having more time to write.